pa11y/pa11y-ci/README.md

 #### Configurable reporters

-A configurable reporter is a special kind of pa11y-ci reporter exporting a single factory function as its default export.
+A configurable reporter is a special kind of Pa11y CI reporter exporting a single factory function as its default export.

-When initialized, the function receives the user configured options (if any) and pa11y-ci configuration object as argument.
+When initialized, the function receives the user configured options (if any) and `pa11y-ci` configuration object as argument.

 For example, here is a reporter writing all results to a single configurable file: